wehlutyk/thesis/content/1-introduction-3-cogsoc.md

 - The explanatory approach and metaphor to adopt: are cognitive systems best described through a computational metaphor, with a mechanistic explanation where a system is separated into components that each fulfil a function, the combination of which can explain the activity of the system;
   or are they best described through a dynamical approach, that is with sets of differential equations that describe the dynamics of coupling between variables in the system, be they high-level [e.g. coordination in bodily movements, @kelso_haken-kelso-bunz_2008] or low-level [e.g. decision-making dynamics, @busemeyer_decision_1993].
-  ^[The mechanistic approach models cognitive systems as digital computers, processing information in the form of representations (i.e. symbol processing systems).
-  In this case, the time dimension can often be reduced to an ordering of events.
-  Conversely, the dynamical approach models cognitive systems as dynamical systems, that is systems whose properties simultaneously change through time in a coupled way.
-  In this case time is important to define rates of change, flows, or dynamic couplings [@van_gelder_dynamical_1998;@beer_information_2015].
-  While the views of the nature of cognition that each approach encourages are quite different, the actual explanatory tools they provide are not incompatible and can be fruitfully combined to describe the same system [@chemero_after_2008].
-  ]

 In treating these two questions, the extended, embedded, embodied and enactive approaches to cognitive science (so-called "4E") have argued to various degrees that cognitive processes are not brain- or body-bound, and do not necessarily involve abstract information processing mechanisms of which the brain would be an implementation.
 Instead, cognition has increasingly been described as a situated activity supported and co-constituted by its environment.
 The extended mind approach, in particular, claims that the environment of an organism has a driving role in its cognitive mechanisms.
 In other words, it claims that cognitive mechanisms span across the brain and body boundaries because they couple the organism with external entities.
-For instance, an external memory device such as a notebook can act as an active component in the memory processes of an organism [@menary_extended_2010].
+For instance, an external memory device such as a notebook can act as an active component in the memory processes of an organism [@clark_extended_1998;@menary_extended_2010].
 This approach integrates well with Niche Construction Theory, and provides compelling cases for the influence that a developmental niche can have on cognitive processes [@wheeler_culture_2008].
 The connection is strengthened once we recognise that developmental niches provide continuous support for the development and operation of cognitive mechanisms.
 The material and social resources that a niche provides are such that they can be seen as an overall scaffold to the mind [@sterelny_minds:_2010;-@sterelny_evolved_2012].